sipeed/NanoKVM/README.md

 ### Update 2024.10.18

-We have opensourced the backend code in 10.8, and thank you for Civil PR it immediately, we will give you newest NanoKVM-PCIe as a reward！
+We have open-sourced the backend code in 10.8, and thank you for civil PR it immediately, we will give you newest NanoKVM-PCIe as a reward！
-The mid-Oct batch is starting testing and packaging, most order before 10.1 will ship out next and next next week.
+The mid-Oct batch is starting testing and packaging, most orders before 10.1 will ship out next and next next week.
 The aliexpress shipping date is change to Dec since 10.1, it is a conservative delivery time. the order in Oct. should send out during 11.15~12.15.

 ## Introduction